pardot/api-docs/docs/kb/bulk-data-pull.md

 }'
 ```

 The issue is that all 12 months of data must be queried in order for the results to be returned.
 There may be cases where your integration can use a smaller data set up front and be refined later as more data from the export becomes available.
-For example, an integration may be able to work off the last month of data while waiting on a three month range and then increasing to a twelve month range.
+For example, an integration may be able to work off the last month of data while waiting on a three-month range and then increasing to a twelve-month range.

-This can be acheived by creating three different exports with the three different ranges:
+In this example, you could create three different exports with the three different ranges:

 Last month